NikWalker/Credit_Risk_Analysis/README.md

 * #### Classification Report
 ![eec_classification](png/eec_classification.png)

-* Accuracy: The model correctly predicts 93.2% of the high risk classifications.
+* Accuracy: The model correctly predicts 93.2% of the high-risk classifications.
-* Precison: The high_risk precision is about 9%.
+* Precision: The high-risk precision is about 9%.
 * Recall: The model's recall is 92%, meaning that actual high-risk applicants were identified by the model.
-Alternativley, 8% of acutal high-risk customers were not identified.
+Alternatively, 8% of actual high-risk customers were not identified.

 ## Summary

+The machine learning model that performed the best used the Easy Ensemble AdaBoost Classifier algorithm.
+This model correctly predicted 93.2% of the high-risk classifications.
+The recall for this model was 92%, meaning that 8% of customers that were actually high risk were approved for the loan.
+Although the precision of this model was better by at least three times over other models, it was still only able to produce a precision of 9%.
+This means that the model often incorrectly flagged a low risk customer as high risk.
+This can be bad in the banking field as this could be seen as discriminatory selection.

+Although the Easy Ensemble AdaBoost Classifier model performed the best, it would still be recommended that either this model be reconfigured to boost performance, or Fast-Lending should find an alternative route to predicting credit risk.
+The precision is far too low.
+This puts the loan provider at risk of flagging low-risk clients as high-risk.
+The recall should also be higher since 8% of actual high-risk clients were approved for the loan, which is not ideal for reducing the loan default rate.
+Fast-Lending would want a recall closer to 99% when high dollar loans are involved.